Tibesti Mountains: Tibesti War

 In 1978, war broke out between Chad and Libya ostensibly over the Aouzou Strip, a 114000 km2 borderland between Chad and Libya that extends into the Tibesti Mountains and is rumored to contain uranium deposits.
 In 1980, Libya used the strip as a base from which stage an attack, led by Goukouni, on the Chadian capital, N'Djamena, located in southern Chad and controlled by Habré.
 N'Djamena was toppled in December; however, under considerable international pressure, Libya withdrew from southern Chad in late 1981, and Habré's Armed Forces of the North (FAN) took control of the entirety of Chad with the exception of the Tibesti, where Goukouni retreated with his Libyan-backed Government of National Unity (GUNT) forces.
 Goukouni then established a National Peace Government in Bardaï and proclaimed it the legitimate government of Chad.
 Habré attacked the GUNT in the Tibesti in both December 1982 and January 1983 but was repelled on both occasions.
 Although fighting intensified over the next several months, the mountains remained under the control of the GUNT and Libyan forces.

 By 1986, following a series of military defeats, the GUNT had begun to disintegrate along with relations between Goukouni and Libya.
-In December, Goukouni was arrested by the Libyans, which spurred his troops to attack Libyan positions in the Tibesti, forcing the Libyans to withdraw.
+In December, Goukouni was arrested by the Libyan authorities, which spurred his troops to attack Libyan positions in the Tibesti, forcing the Libyans to withdraw.
 Libya sought to retake Bardaï and Zouar, and sent a task-force of 2,000 troops with T-62 tanks and heavy support by the Libyan Air Force into the Tibesti.
 The offensive started successfully, expelling the GUNT from its key strongholds.
 The attack ultimately backfired, however, as it resulted in the prompt reaction of Habré, who sent 2,000 soldiers to support the GUNT forces.
 Although the Libyans were only partially repelled from the Tibesti, the broader campaign was a great strategic victory, as it transformed a civil war into a national war against a foreign invader, stimulating a sense of national unity never before seen in Chad.
 After a series of defeats in northeastern Chad, Libyan forces withdrew fully from the Tibesti in March 1987.